pyrates/roll/docs/reference.md

   This method returns an `asyncio.Future` object.
 - **pong()**: send a pong packet in response to a ping (async).

-The websocket object can be used as an asynchroneous iterator.
+The websocket object can be used as an asynchronous iterator.
 Using it that way will yield a message at each iteration while keeping the websocket connection alive.